quinfpunk/End-to-end_graph_missing_modalities/README.md

     + Each file can be loaded with pickle.load().

 > We increased the k of the feat-Prop to 3, for ApacheApsvar because only 4% of elements were complete

+> The entire process takes at least 17 hours (4 hours for similarity graph, at least 13 hours for preprocessing)